 We also advise you to take notice of the requirements that are specific to every Master’s program.

-Holders of a degree from a Swiss University of applied sciences (HES/FHS) are admitted to EPFL’s Master’s programs provided they have an HES/FHS Bachelor’s degree in one of the following fields of studies, with an average grade of 5,00 or above: Architecture, Civil Engineering, Environmental Sciences and Engineering, Chemistry and Chemical Engineering, Mechanical Engineering, Microengineering, Computer Science, or Communication Systems.
-They can access the Master’s programs that are consecutive to the corresponding EPFL Bachelor’s degree, i.e., respectively: Architecture, Civil Engineering, Environmental Sciences and Engineering, Molecular and Biological Chemistry/Chemical Engineering and Biotechnology, Mechanical Engineering, Microengineering/Robotics, Computer Science/Computer Science-Cybersecurity/Communication Systems/Data Science, and Communication Systems/Data Science/Computer Science/Computer Science-Cybersecurity.
-They will however need to succeed a preparatory year of 57 to 60 ECTS credits.
+Holders of a degree from a Swiss University of applied sciences (HES/FHS) are admitted to EPFL’s Master’s programs provided they have an HES/FHS Bachelor’s degree in one of the following fields of studies, with an average grade of 5,00 or above: Architecture, Civil Engineering, Environmental Sciences and Engineering, Chemistry and Chemical Engineering, Electrical and Electronics Engineering, Mechanical Engineering, Microengineering, or Computer Science/Communication Systems.
+They can access the Master’s programs that are consecutive to the corresponding EPFL Bachelor’s degree, i.e., respectively: Architecture, Civil Engineering, Environmental Sciences and Engineering, Molecular and Biological Chemistry/Chemical Engineering and Biotechnology, Electrical and Electronics Engineering/Neuro-X, Mechanical Engineering, Microengineering/Robotics/Neuro-X, and Computer Science/Computer Science-Cybersecurity/Communication Systems/Data Science/Neuro-X. They will however need to succeed a preparatory year of 57 to 60 ECTS credits.
 For detailed information about the preparatory courses, please contact the person specified on the page describing your Master’s program of interest.
 Holders of a degree from a Swiss University HES/FHS apply in the field of studies corresponding to their Bachelor’s degree and follow the preparatory year in that field.
 If applicable, they then select the consecutive Master’s program they wish to take.

 For students who followed courses at EPFL as exchange students and apply for a Master’s program: if Master’s credits obtained during your exchange program were not used at your university of origin, you will be able to validate them for your Master’s program, subject to validation and a maximum of 30 credits.